zsiki/GeoEasy/README.md

 ## History

 The beginning of GeoEasy goes back to the late nineties (1997).
-Before the 3.0 version it was a proprietary software marketed in Hungary.
-After twenty year long development (with active and less active periods) in 2017 the license has been changed to open source.
+Prior to version 3.0 it was proprietary software marketed in Hungary.
+After twenty year long development (with active and less active periods) in 2017 the license was changed to open source.

 ## Documentation